 There are some Lancaster images to be found on the Polish modelers’ forum at http://www.kartonwork.pl/forum/viewtopic.php?t=7545

-Andrzej's latest model, a 1:72 scale Mil Mi-6 helicopter is one he has been working on for the last three years.
+Andrzej's latest model, a 1:72 scale Mil Mi-6 helicopter is one he has been working on for six years.
 It can be seen at http://www.kartonwork.pl/forum/viewtopic.php?t=10257.
-We will add images to this site as soon as it is finished.

 Andrzej has devoted many of his articles (published in the Skrzydlata Polska and the AeroPlan—the magazines he works for) to “serious issues” such as physiology and ergonomics in modeling.
 Here he puts his “biological education” to use.
 He has also dedicated many of his articles to the psychological aspects of building very complicated models.
 During many years of writing about modeling he has written a lot of articles.
 It would be quite a thick book.
 He says maybe one day he will publish them as a book, but for now he is concentrating mainly on building new models.
 Each one has to be better and more complicated than the one before.

 Andrzej has given permission to publish his e-mail address in case any other model makers would like to correspond with him in English or Polish.
 He can be reached at firstname.lastname@example.org.

 (Click any photo to view a larger image.)